-- 1. Internships vary greatly.
+- 1. Employers will ask you to submit a résumé and/or letter.
+Attend the CDC's "Résumé/Letter Writing" seminar to get detailed help on writing a resume and letter. - 2.
+Internships vary greatly.
 While some require the student to get college credit, others offer credit as an option.
-For instance, broadcast internships almost always require credit while advertising and public relations agencies tend to be more flexible with credit. - 2.
-Most communications internships DO NOT pay. - 3.
+For instance, broadcast internships almost always require credit while advertising and public relations agencies tend to be more flexible. - 3.
 Internships are usually part-time, requiring, on average, 10 to 20 hours a week.
 This schedule allows for the student to get a paying job in addition to professional experience. - 4.
 Many internships are offered year-round.
 Internships in the Syracuse area are often available during the school year.
-However, the majority of students complete internship experiences during the summer months in their hometowns. - 5.
-Most employers will ask you to submit a résumé and/or letter.
-Attend the CDC's "Résumé/Letter Writing" seminar to get detailed help on writing a resume and letter. - 6.
+However, many students complete internship experiences during the summer months in their hometowns. - 5.
 The majority of Newhouse majors can use up to three credits of internship experience to meet graduation requirements.
-Students can complete three one-credit internships, or one one-credit and one two-credit internship any combination that does not exceed three credits. - 7.
+Students can complete three one-credit internships, or one one-credit and one two-credit internship any combination that does not exceed three credits. - 6.
 Newhouse students must have JUNIOR STANDING to be eligible to receive credit for an internship.
 Students are considered to have junior standing as soon as they successfully complete their sophomore year.
-There are a few exceptions: Visit the Newhouse Undergraduate Records and Advising Office in 316 Newhouse 3 or the Graduate Records Office in 330 Newhouse 2 for internship credit information and class standing. - 8.
-Internships that are paid or taken for credit are not more prestigious than those that do not. - 9.
+There are a few exceptions: Visit the Newhouse Undergraduate Advising Office in 316 Newhouse 3 or the Graduate Records Office in 330 Newhouse 2 for internship credit information and class standing. - 7.
+Internships that are paid or taken for credit are not more prestigious than those that do not. - 8.
 Internships taken during the summer for credit COST extra money.
 Students will be charged per credit and billed for tuition.
-Students interning for credit will also have a faculty advisor and performance will affect GPA! - 10.
+Students interning for credit will also have a faculty advisor and performance will affect GPA! - 9.
 You will be judged by your actions during the internship search.
 Employers will be observing your telephone manner, your written correspondence, and maturity.
 This will ultimately affect whether or not you are offered the internship.
-It's important to be focused and professional during the search process. - 11.
+It's important to be focused and professional during the search process. - 10.
 Don't be afraid to ask if a company will accept an intern, even if it's never had one before.
-You could be the start of something beautiful. - 12.
+You could be the start of something beautiful. - 11.
 Finding an internship requires thinking on your own.
 There's no better practice for your job search.